 New Mexico Works (NM Works) — New Mexico’s version of TANF, is the essential part of the safety net for very low-income families in New Mexico.

-While cash benefits are meager, about $447 per month for a family of three, NM Works provides the much needed assistance for thousands of New Mexicans who rely on TANF as their only source of cash income.
+While cash benefits are meager, NM Works provides the much needed assistance for thousands of New Mexicans who rely on TANF as their only source of cash income.

 With a few exceptions, NM Works recipients ages 16—59 must take part at least 30 hours per week in activities to help them get the necessary skills that will allow them to “move from welfare to work”.